 The length of time for review and approval depends on the type of human research, the level of risk, and the complexity of ethical or technical questions that arise during review.
 The IRB review process for submissions has several steps and investigators should plan ahead to allow sufficient time for the process before beginning the research.

-- When you submit your new protocol, your study goes to IRB Pre-review where the IRB office will work with you to make sure your submission is correct and complete.
-The IRB may request revisions or missing/additional information as needed.
+- When you submit your new protocol, your study goes to IRB Pre-review where the IRB staff will work with you to make sure your submission is consistent and complete.
+The IRB staff may request revisions or missing/additional information as needed.

-- Next, the IRB Coordinator will forward the submission to the Department Chair or Faculty Advisor.
+- Next, the IRB Coordinator will forward the submission to the Department Chair or Faculty Advisor for scientific review.
 If the application is not complete enough to move forward, it will be returned to you for corrections and/or additions.

 - Once the submission is deemed complete, it will begin the review/signature process.
 At this point it will take approximately 1 week (exempt reviews) to 6 weeks (expedited and full reviews) for the review to be complete.

-Note: Do not begin your research study until you have a final, formal approval letter from the ETSU or ETSU/VA IRB as well as other required institutional approvals (i.e., VA R&D approval if a VA study, MSHA approval if a MSHA study, etc.)
+Note: Do not begin your research study until you have a final, formal approval letter from the ETSU IRB as well as other required institutional approvals (i.e., VA R&D approval if a VA study, Ballad Health IRB approval if using Ballad data, etc.)